Director of Bands - Barry Spanier

 MM Composition - University of Oregon

 Mendel Lee is a composer and music performer/educator originally from King of Prussia, PA.
-In addition to his duties with the TUMB, he is the director of the Green Wave Brass Band and the founder and co-director of the nienteForte Contemporary Music Festival.
+In addition to his duties with the TUMB, he is the director of the Green Wave Brass Band, co-director of Green Wave Winds, the founder and co-director of the nienteForte Contemporary Music Festival, and a composer/performer with the Versipel New Music Collective.

 Mendel’s music has been commissioned by internationally renowned timpanist David Constantine of the President’s Own Marine Band, The Concert Singers (Los Angeles), the Xavier University Symphonic Winds, Liminal Space Contemporary Ensemble (Houston), the Portland Percussion Group, the nienteForte Collective (New Orleans) and ECCE (New York).
 Additionally, his works have been performed by the Greater Portland Flute Society, the San Francisco Festival of Contemporary Music, Future Music Oregon (Eugene), Hundredth Monkey Ensemble (Eugene), and the Versipel New Music Collective (New Orleans), amongst others.
 As a contemporary music performer, Mendel has performed as a pianist, percussionist, vocalist, and conductor for the Hundredeth Monkey Ensemble, the Versipel New Music Collective, and the nienteForte Collective, and he has served as a guest performer/conductor for the West Chester University Percussion Ensemble, the Oregon Percussion Ensemble, Ensemble 504, and Ensemble Pamplemousse.